6. Individual Member Responsibility

 If a Member is unsatisfied with the decision of the Membership Committee, they may appeal to the Board of Directors for review.
 The Member must request this appeal in writing through the Executive Director within one week of receiving the decision from the Membership Committee.
 The Board may elect to review this decision at their next regular meeting, and the Member may attend.
 The Board will notify the Member of its decision within two days.

 During the appeal process, all membership privileges remain suspended.

 C. Member Complaints

 Members are encouraged to resolve difficulties at the staff level.
 However, Members may file formal complaints with CCTV.
 The complaint process can be initiated in the following manner:

-- If the Member is unsatisfied with the response from the Executive Director, he or she may write a letter requesting either a meeting or a written response from the Membership Committee during its next regular meeting.
-The Committee shall respond with a decision no later than 2 days after the Membership Committee’s regular meeting.
+2. If the Member is unsatisfied with the response from the Executive Director, they may write a letter requesting either a meeting or a written response from the Membership Committee during its next regular meeting or a meeting called within two weeks for this purpose.
+The Committee shall respond with a decision no later than two days after the Membership Committee’s meeting.

-- The full Board of Directors may elect to review an action of the Membership Committee at their next regular meeting.
+3. The full Board of Directors may elect to review an action of the Membership Committee at its next scheduled meeting.